microcks/microcks-quarkus/README.md

 ### Advanced features with Async and Postman

-Starting with version `0.2.0` the Microcks DevService also integrates Async API/Event Driven Architecture features and also allow you to implement
+Starting with version `0.2.0` the Microcks Dev Service also integrates Async API/Event Driven Architecture features and also allow you to implement
 [Different levels of API contract testing](https://medium.com/@lbroudoux/different-levels-of-api-contract-testing-with-microcks-ccc0847f8c97) in your Inner Loop!

-Based on the artifacts the DevService discovered or forced with configuration properties, the DevService may start additional containers
+Based on the artifacts the Dev Service discovered or forced with configuration properties, the Dev Service may start additional containers
 (`microcks-async-minion` and `microcks-postman-runtime`) that you may use for contract-testing.
 The group of containers has been called an `ensemble`: